Jenelle Evans And David Eason Argue Over Nathan Griffith Seeing Kaiser

 A photo posted by Jenelle Evans (@j_evans1219) on

-The new season of Teen Mom 2 is going to show sides of Jenelle Evans and David Eason fans had no idea existed.
+The new season of Teen Mom 2 is going to show sides of Jenelle Evans and David Eason that fans had no idea existed.
 They have been working hard to change their public image after the massive amount of backlash they received when they announced their pregnancy.
 It will be interesting to see what their intentions are for their future.
-Barbara Evans has had some reservations about Eason but it appears she is okay with him now.
-Jenelle still wants to have custody of Jace back but with the dealings regarding Kaiser, it is no longer the most pressing issue.
+Barbara Evans has had some reservations about Eason, but it appears she is okay with him now.
+Jenelle still wants to have custody of Jace back, but with the dealings regarding Kaiser, it is no longer the most pressing issue.

 David Eason seems to be genuinely concerned about how Nathan Griffith treats Jenelle Evans.
 While she gets upset with him for having an opinion, it appears that she understands where his concern is coming from.
 This dispute is one of, if not the only, argument between the two on Teen Mom 2.
-Of course there have been various spats but nothing with this intensity.
-Jenelle Evans has done her share of wrongs in the short time she has been followed by the show but this time, she believes she did what was right for her son regarding his visits with his father.
+Of course, there have been various spats, but nothing with this intensity.
+Jenelle Evans has done her share of wrongs in the short time she has been followed by the show, but this time, she believes she did what was right for her son regarding his visits with his father.

 [Featured Image by Jamie McCarthy/Getty Images]